Harry Handelsman: Ealing Studios

 Ealing Studios, built in 1902, is Britain's oldest film studio.
 In the mid-2000s, Handelsman purchased the site along with Fragile Films' Uri Fruchtmann and Barnaby Thompson; all of whom are directors.
 Manhattan Loft Corporation went on to re-develop the site to include the existing Grade II listed sound stages.
 Manhattan Loft Corporation remains linked to Ealing Studios as the company is working on the second phase of its restoration and expansion.

 Manhattan Loft Gardens

 Manhattan Loft Gardens is a 42-storey skyscraper in Stratford, East London.
-Described by the Huffington Post as "The most beautiful building in the Western world", it has been designed by architects Skidmore, Owings & Merrill, whose previous projects include the Burj Khalifa.

-The double-cantilevered, 135 m tower will include 248 flats, a hotel, a restaurant, and three sky gardens.
-It is due for completion in 2018.
+It has been designed by architects Skidmore, Owings & Merrill.
+The double-cantilevered, 135 m tower includes 248 flats, a hotel, a restaurant, and three sky gardens.
+It was completed in 2019.